turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 Be aware that having _too_ much nesting can be a problem - resulting in hard to maintain CSS that is overly specific (remember specificity?).
 Try to avoid excessive levels of nesting unless absolutely necessary.
 </section>

-#### Nesting & Psuedo-Selectors
+#### Nesting & Pseudo-Selectors

-A common scenario, when nesting is a good option, is when dealing with psuedo selectors.
+A common scenario, when nesting is a good option, is when dealing with pseudo selectors.
 This makes it very transparent which element's behavior is being targeted on a particular action.

-To target a parent element and apply a psuedo selector, use `&:psuedo-selector`, as in the following syntax:
+To target a parent element and apply a pseudo selector, use `&:pseudo-selector`, as in the following syntax:

 ```scss
 a {